 Establish Eligibility with Automation

-Many healthcare providers require authorization for tests, procedures, medications, and treatments because insurance companies regularly second-guess the decisions of doctors.
+Many healthcare providers require authorization for tests, procedures, medications, and other medical services because insurance companies regularly second-guess the decisions of doctors.

-Rules-based software solutions can perform prior authorization and coverage eligibility analyses in an instant.
+Rules-based healthcare systems can perform prior authorization and coverage eligibility analyses in an instant.
 This results in a drastic reduction in time spent on repetitive administrative tasks and more time spent treating patients.